Eugene Mirman: Stand-up

-Television career
+Television

 Mirman has appeared on several TV shows, including Late Night with Conan O'Brien, HBO's Flight of the Conchords as the character Eugene, the BBC's Russell Howard's Good News, Comedy Central Presents, Delocated, Aqua Teen Hunger Force, Comedy Central's Premium Blend, VH1, Third Watch, Cartoon Network's Home Movies, Cheap Seats, Lucy, the Daughter of the Devil and more.
 He also played a spokes-potato on Food Network.

 In 2010, Mirman co-starred with Phill Jupitus in the Dave TV movie Comedy Exchange.
 In late 2010, Mirman performed on the Comedy Central show The Benson Interruption.

 On February 21, 2011, Mirman appeared on The Colbert Report as a fertility clown.
 On April 4, 2013, Mirman provided the voice for Cecil Tunt, multi-millionaire brother of Cheryl/Carol Tunt on FX's Archer.
 On March 13, 2016, Mirman appeared on Last Week Tonight as a hacker.

 Mirman voices the character Gene Belcher on the Fox animated series Bob's Burgers.

 Mirman was a guest voice as Emperor Keith Merman in the Netflix original The Adventures of Puss in Boots.
 Mirman voices the character Burger on the animated show Apple & Onion.